cjlux/AI-ML_at_ENSPIMA/README.md

 - two lecture sessions of 1h20,
 - 4 practical sessions of 3h each preferably carried out on the laptops of the students articulated around two sequences:
     - Discovery of Machine Learning: programming, training and evaluation of a dense neural network dedicated to the recognition of images from the MNIST data bank (handwritten digits).
-    - Application to the context of aeronautical maintenance: design, training and evaluation of a dense neural network for the detection/classification of faults in data from a test bench.
+    - Application to the context of aeronautical maintenance: design, training and evaluation of a dense neural network for the detection/classification of faults in data from a motor test bench.

 ### Intended learning outcomes:
 - Know the main classes of problems addressed by Machine Learning.